 Default activity feed visibility

 When you post items to activity feeds (or send them there using your dropbox), you can select the user roles to which that item will be visible.
 In this settings, you can set up your default selections for item visibility so you don't have to re-check them each time you post.
 For example, a Student Billing user might want to ensure that everything she posts is visible to Financial Admin and Financial Aid users.
 Even after setting up your default, you can still adjust the visibility for any individual item you post.
+Emails sent from outside Populi to your dropbox will use your default visibility settings.

 Your security settings help you control access to your Populi login.

-It's a good idea to periodically change your password—not just to Populi, but to any site with sensitive information about you.
 To reset your password, enter your current password, your new one, and then confirm the new.
 The new password will be required next time you log in.

 Login approval is a security measure that helps protect your Populi user account by requiring an extra login "factor"—in this case, a passcode sent to your mobile phone.
 Here's how it works: